satorici/satori-docs/satori_help/docs/notifications.md

 ## Playbook Settings

 The definition of where you will be notified starts on your playbook settings.
-In there, depending if you want to be notified every time (`log`), on every fail (`logOnFail`) or every time it passes (`logOnPass`) you will define if you want to be notified via email, via a Github Issue on your repo, via slack or via discord.
+In there, depending if you want to be notified every time (`log`), on every fail (`logOnFail`) or every time it passes (`logOnPass`) you will define if you want to be notified via email, via Slack, via Datadog or via Discord.

 By default, you will get notified with emails unless you change your playbook settings.